savaslabs/code-scratchpad/readme.md

 The project will open in the browser at `http://localhost:8080`.

-You will know everything works because it will load a pink page with red centered text as well as some basic logs in the console that show the text on the page.
+You will know everything works because it will load a pink page with centered text as well as some basic logs in the console that show the text on the page.